graytonio/personal-blog/src/content/pages/about.md

 ![Alt text for image](/about.jpeg)

-**Note!:** This about page is entirely fictional and created for the purpose of showcasing [Dante Astro.js theme functionality](https://justgoodui.com/astro-themes/dante/).

-## Ethan Donovan - Web Developer based in Estonia
+## Grayton Ward - Production Engineer based in Atlanta

-**Greetings!** I'm Ethan Donovan, a passionate web developer residing in the picturesque landscapes of [Estonia](https://en.wikipedia.org/wiki/Estonia).
-With a keen eye for design and a love for crafting seamless digital experiences, I bring a unique blend of creativity and technical expertise to the world of web development.
+**Hey!** I'm Grayton, a passionate engineer based in Atlanta, GA.
+I have a wide field of interests but currently my focus is on kubernetes and platform services.

 ## Skills and Expertise

-I specialize in front-end and back-end development, utilizing the latest technologies to build responsive and user-friendly websites.
-My proficiency includes **HTML**, **CSS**, **JavaScript**, and frameworks such as **Astro.js** for dynamic and interactive user interfaces.
-On the server side, I'm well-versed in Node.js and have experience with database management systems like MongoDB.
+I specialize in backend services and cli based tools offering automations and ease of use features to users.

+I'm proficient in a number of languages including golang, rust, python, and javascript and am well versed in technologies like kubernetes, gitops, cloud scaling, and CICD pipeines.

 ## Innovation and Problem-Solving

-I thrive on solving complex problems and transforming ideas into functional, elegant websites.
-Whether it's optimizing performance, implementing new features, or troubleshooting issues, I approach each challenge with enthusiasm and a commitment to delivering high-quality solutions.
+I thrive on new and creative challenges that require innovative and robust solutions.
+Whether it's a performance optimization, adding in large new features, or migrating entire legacy code bases to fresh frameworks I approach each challenge with enthusiasm and dedication to solving the puzzle.

-## Global Perspective, Local Impact

-Living in Estonia has not only influenced my appreciation for nature and culture but has also shaped my approach to web development.
-I understand the importance of creating digital solutions that resonate with local audiences while maintaining a global perspective.

 ## Continuous Learning

-The dynamic nature of the tech industry inspires me to stay up-to-date with the latest trends and advancements.
-I'm always eager to expand my skill set and embrace emerging technologies that enhance the functionality and aesthetics of the websites I create.

-## Collaboration and Communication

-I believe in the power of collaboration and effective communication.
-Whether working with clients, designers, or fellow developers, I value clear communication to ensure the success of every project.
+With the pace the industry changes day to day, I believe the most important skill any engineer can have is being able to learn and adapt to new environments.
+With this I make it a priority to constantly be learning and imporving my skills and sharing that experience with others.

+This was the driving idea behind my twitch channel where I take on new challenges every week.

 ## Get in Touch

 Are you looking to elevate your online presence or bring your digital ideas to life?
 I'd love to hear from you!
-Feel free to reach out for collaboration, consultation, or just a friendly chat about all things web development.
+Feel free to reach out for collaboration, consultation, or just a friendly chat about all things in the tech industry.

 _Let's build something amazing together!_